The current line-up of Metallica. From left to right: Kirk Hammett, James Hetfield, Lars Ulrich and Rob Trujillo.

 Mohs Scale of Rock and Metal Hardness: Every album in the 80's and in the 21st century ranged from 7 ("Seek and Destroy") to 9 ("Battery", "Disposable Heroes") with ballads starting around 4 to end around 8, with the exception of "Fade To Black," which goes up to about 6 or 7 on the hard parts, and "Escape", which is a radio-styled Scrappy that is at about 5/6.
 The Black Album's songs are between 6-8, with "The Unforgiven" around a 4 and "Nothing Else Matters" at a 2.
 The Loads were 6 and 7, with some 2-4s in there as ballads, and a couple songs (such as "Fuel" and "Wasting My Hate") bordering on 8.
 "Hero of the Day" has arguably the widest spread of any Metallica song, from about 2 on the softest parts to 8 on the hardest.

-New Sound Album: The Black Album, Load, ReLoad, St. Anger, S & M. Inverted with Death Magnetic, an "Old Sound Album".
+New Sound Album: The Black Album, Load and ReLoad, St. Anger, S & M. Inverted with Death Magnetic, an "Old Sound Album".

 Non-Appearing Title: "Fade to Black", "...And Justice for All", "Disposable Heroes", "Enter Sandman" and "The Unforgiven III"